Cubic Yard Calculator

 As for trailers, expect that a 16’ bumper pull trailer will hold 2-3 scoops of landscaping material.
 It may look like it can hold more, but you don’t want to damage the axles with the weight.

 If you have a project that requires a lot of decorative rock, topsoil, bulk compost, or bulk mulch, you may want to order a dump truck delivery in the Marshfield, MO area.
 Check our Bulk Materials Pricing page for current rates.
 We also offer compost delivery, bulk gravel delivery, topsoil delivery, and bulk mulch delivery to the Lebanon, MO and Springfield, MO areas.

 Expect to lay new mulch about 3” thick, and refresh current beds with about 1.5 - 2” of mulch.
-Kevin recommends spreading the mulch by hand instead of with rakes or shovels- it ends up looking much more natural this way.
+Our co-owner, Kevin, recommends spreading the mulch by hand instead of with rakes or shovels- it ends up looking much more natural this way.
 1 scoop (cubic yard) of mulch will cover about 100 square feet.

 Applying compost to a new lawn- 2 ½”